AlanRynne/MPDA-PythonProgramming-2020/docs/pythonIntroExercises01.md

 ### Input:

-1. _uCount_ (item): The ammount of points to generate in the X direction.
+1. _uCount_ (item): The amount of points to generate in the X direction.
-2. _vCount_ (item): The ammount of points to generate in the Y direction.
+2. _vCount_ (item): The amount of points to generate in the Y direction.

 ### Output: